byzant1ne/ctf-writeups/dc23-openctf/ffbank.md

 We had just fired up the script and were raking in the dough when OpenCTF ended!
 It was disappointing to be so close to the flag after all that work, but it was definitely rewarding to get within sight of the end and nearly become the only team to solve that challenge.

-Overall, we learned some great CTF techniques and I personally got a lot out of this challenge, being one of my first CTFs ever.
+We learned some great CTF techniques from this challenge and I personally got a lot out of it, being one of my first CTFs ever.
 Perhaps the most important lesson here is time management and tradecraft.
-On a complex, multi-staged challenge such as this one, you need to have a game plan and keep moving forward.
+On a complex, multi-staged challenge such as this one, you need to have a game plan and keep moving forward at all times.

 As we saw, there were multiple techniques to get to the flag, which employed different skill sets.
 It was a good lesson in knowing your own abilities, working well with your teammates, and pursuing not neccessarily the simplest, but the most efficient strategy.

 Overall 10/10, would almost capture the flag again.